The park was a kiddie park operated primarily by the Rocco family. There was free admission to the grounds but you

 Overall there were 30-40 rides during the parks life, including the Live Ponies, Kyle Express Train, Big Rocko, Octopus, Roller Coaster, Tea Cups, Carousel, Helicopters, Electric Street Cars, Lady Bugs, Little Rocko, Zig Zag, Ferris Wheel, Rollo Plane, Tilt-A-Whirl, Bumper Cars, Boat Ride, Jet Plane Ride, Swingin' Gym, Hand Cars, Sky Fighter Ride, Roto Whip, Cyclone, Mad Mouse, Zipper, Toboggan and the only Electric Bus Ride in the U.S.

-The park closed quietly in 1979 with pressure from Illinois Department of Transportation (IDOT) expanding roadways.
+The park closed quietly in 1979 with pressure from the Illinois Department of Transportation (IDOT) expanding roadways.
 Sterling Estates desire to buy the property and the competition from Chicago's newest parks, Marriott's Great America and Old Chicago Amusement Park also made the decision an easy one.

 Playland Park 1969